 - Double-check the letter for any kind of typing errors before sending it.

 What should be done after the candidate accepts the job offer?

-You have gone through a long selection process, selected the best candidate and used a good offer letter template to generate an offer letter as well.
-Now, if the candidate chooses to, they should accept the offer by writing a job acceptance letter, stating that they accept the terms and conditions mentioned in the offer letter sent to them.
+You have gone through a long selection process, selected the best candidate and used a good offer letter template.
+Now, if the candidate chooses to, they should accept the job by writing a job acceptance letter, stating that they accept the terms and conditions mentioned in the letter sent to them.
 But what do you do next?

 How do you ensure that the candidate feels welcome and has the smoothest onboarding experience?

 After the candidate has sent you a signed job acceptance letter, you should send the candidate a good welcome kit from your company.
 This will help them feel like they are a part of your organization even before they have their first day.
 A welcome kit usually includes-

 - A personalized welcome letter from the founder of your startup (i.e. from you!)

 - An employee handbook which includes a copy of the company’s vision, mission statement and goals

 - A swag bag